 The working directory of the server.
 Any non-absolute pathnames in the configuration file will be taken as relative to this directory.
 The default location for most server output files (e.g. named.run) is this directory.
 If a directory is not specified, the working directory defaults to '.', the directory from which the server was started.
-The directory specified should be an absolute path.
-It is strongly recommended that the directory be writable by the effective user ID of the named process.
+The directory specified should be an absolute path, and must be writable by the effective user ID of the named process.